 Mr. Greenberg received his pre-law certificate from the University of Miami and an LL.B from New York Law School in 1950 and has been granted honorary degrees from a number of universities.
 Mr. Greenberg is married and has four children.

-Mr. Dobkin is a Senior Advisor of Starr Investment Holdings, an active leader in the business and a member of the Valuation Committee.
+Mr. Dobkin is a Senior Advisor of Starr Investment Holdings, an active leader in the business and a member of the Valuation and Investment Committees.
 Previously, Mr. Dobkin was an advisory director to the Goldman Sachs Group, Inc., and chairman emeritus of Global Equity Capital Markets, having served as its founder and head from 1985 to 1997.
 Prior to that, he served as manager of the Restricted Stock Group from 1979 to 1985 and manager of the Chicago Institutional Department from 1973 to 1978.

 Eric joined Goldman Sachs in 1967 in Institutional Sales in Philadelphia and became a partner in 1982.
 He served as a member of the Operating Committee from 1996 to 1998 and continues to serve as a member of the Commitments Committee, Firm-wide Suitability Committee and Firm-wide Capital Committee.